List of creepypastas: NES Godzilla Creepypasta

 NES Godzilla Creepypasta is a story written by Cosbydaf, who also produced the sprite artwork for the story.
 It relates the tale of a character named Zach who plays an unusual copy of the Nintendo Entertainment System game Godzilla: Monster of Monsters!.
-As Zach progresses through the game, simple glitches begin to turn into entirely new content and new monsters - including members of Toho's monsters that never appeared in the game and monsters from entries in the Godzilla franchise that were released after Monster of Monsters!, and wholly-original creatures unrelated to either of the prior two categories - and eventually, a malevolent, supernatural being by the name of Red reveals himself.
+As Zach progresses through the game, simple glitches begin to turn into entirely new content and new monsters - including members of Toho's monsters that never appeared in the game and monsters from entries in the Godzilla franchise that were released after Monster of Monsters!, and wholly-original creatures unrelated to either of the prior two categories - and eventually, a malevolent, supernatural, red-skinned being by the name of Red reveals himself.
 As the mystery behind the nature of Red unravels, it is revealed that the demon has closer ties to Zach than he ever could have expected.
 The story concludes with Zach - having defeated Red during the final battle - selling the game on eBay, unable to bring himself to keep or destroy the mysterious cartridge.

 The story is often praised for its extensive use of custom-made screenshots, depicting thousands of sprites created by the story's author.
-A fangame based on the story is being developed.
+A fangame based on the story originally began development in 2017, but was put on indefinite hold in 2023, with a second fangame beginning development later that year.